 - Plan your walk for cooler times of the year, avoid the hot summer months when there is an increased risk of bushfires.

-- Check the Fire Danger Rating and do not go onto or remain on trails if the Fire Danger Rating is Very High or above.
+- Check the Fire Danger Rating and do not go onto or remain on trails if the Fire Danger Rating is Extreme or Catastrophic.

 - Do not plan extended multi-day trips beyond the Fire Danger Rating forecast during summer as due to limited mobile phone coverage it is not always possible to keep updated with changing conditions.